-If you are on a very limited budget but would like to work with Steve in person, consider organizing a program in your city.
+If you are on a very limited budget, but would like to work with Steve in person, consider organizing a program in your city.
 If there are a number of other former members who also want to work on issues relating to cult involvement, then pooling financial resources is a good choice.
-If you have experience at event planning, or are just a highly motivated person and have good organizational skills and free time, just contact the office for more information.
+If you have experience at event planning, or are just a highly motivated person and have good organizational skills and free time, contact the office for more information on how to proceed.

 If you have a good working relationship with a local therapist, but they have no formal training to work with ex-members, they may be willing to get professional help (therapists call it supervision) via telephone from Steve.